 All foreign tourists in Japan are required to carry their passports with them at all times.

-If you are a citizen of one of the over 50 countries with which Japan has a "general visa exemption arrangement" and have savings of over 30 million yen, you and your spouse are eligible to stay in Japan for up to one year for the purpose of sightseeing or recreation.
-You may not engage in paid activities.
-A visa has to be obtained before traveling to Japan.
+If you are a citizen of one of the over 50 countries with which Japan has a "general visa exemption arrangement" and have savings of over 30 million yen, you and your spouse may qualify to stay in Japan for up to one year for the purpose of sightseeing and recreation.
+Likewise, professionals with an annual income of over 10 million yen may qualify to work remotely from Japan for up to six months.
+Respective visas (for "long-term residents for sightseeing/recreation" or "digital nomads") have to be obtained before traveling to Japan.

 Working in Japan